felis/USB_Host_Shield_2.0/README.md

 * STM32F4
     * Currently the [NUCLEO-F446RE](http://www.st.com/web/catalog/tools/FM116/SC959/SS1532/LN1847/PF262063) is supported featuring the STM32F446.
 Take a look at the following example code: <https://github.com/Lauszus/Nucleo_F446RE_USBHost>.
 * ESP8266 is supported using the [ESP8266 Arduino core](https://github.com/esp8266/Arduino)
+    * Note it uses pin 15 and 16 for SS and INT respectively

 The following boards need to be activated manually in [settings.h](settings.h):